CaiqueGali/Knight-s-Punishment/README.md

 # Knight-s-Punishment - My first experience creating games 👾

-- 2D Game im currently working as a hobby, the game is been made with GODOT engine.
+- 2D Game im currently working as a hobby, the game has been made with GODOT engine.

 # History
 In the magical world of Eldoria, the gods imposed a punishment on Sirus, a noble knight who dared to challenge their power.
 Sirus, a proud and brave hero, was cursed to live a life of eternal combat, facing increasingly difficult challenges.
 He is condemned to explore a mysterious and treacherous kingdom known as the Eternal Forest.